Rah1x/laravel-examples/README.md

 These folders are not in laravel itself, but ive created them to better oprganize my code.

 9) Naming conventions:\
-Generally I do a lot more efforts in naming conventions but in this sample I just wanted to do bit more of the logic so I might have skipped it
+Usually I do a lot more efforts in naming conventions but in this sample I just wanted to show a bit of logical implementation and so I might have skipped it.

 Let me know if you need even more samples for more fun and tricky things I do in laravel.